millicast/streaming-sdk-react-native-getting-started/README.md

 cd ios && pod install
 ```

-4. It is required to have `WebRTC.framework` M112 builds.
-You can find it in `libWebRTC.zip` inside the `ios` folder.
+1. It is required to have `WebRTC.framework` M112 builds.
+You can find it in `ios/libWebRTC.zip`.

-5. To download the zip file from Git LFS is needed to run the command `git lfs pull`.
+2. To download the zip file from Git LFS is needed to run the command `git lfs pull`.

-3. Unzip libWebRTC inside the `ios` folder from this project.
+3. Unzip `libWebRTC` inside the `ios` folder from this project.
 #### iOS

 1. Open Xcode.